Consider this bit of code:-

 In the 'finally' block

-The return statement in the except block does not exit foo(): rather it drops to the finally block.
+The return statement in the except block does not exit foo() immediately: rather it runs the finally block and then returns.
 I can't claim credit for noticing this: my youngest son got caught out by this behaviour and told me about it.

 It got me to wondering if other languages behaved the same way.
 Let's try it in Javascript:-